 Can I assign tasks to people from outside of a workspace?

 Sometimes you may need to work on a particular task or project with people outside of your workspace.
 In this case, it doesn't make sense to add them as members to your workspace.

 You can assign tasks to users who are external for your workspace by accessing the workspace's Tasks tab on top and creating a task.

 Users will receive a notification about the task they were assigned.
 For them the task will appear in My Stuff > Tasks.
 The same applies for assigning tasks to external users in sub-workspaces.

 If you unfollow a sub-workspace, you will receive notifications only for the tasks assigned to you within this the sub-workspace.

 How can I change the workspace privacy, name or description?

 If you are the owner of a workspace (or sub-workspace) you can change its settings.
-To do this, select your workspace overflow menu > Workspace Settings.
+To do this, in the Workspace area, select your workspace overflow menu > Workspace Settings.